G00378925/caladium/README.md

     + The Windows GUI application uses the Tkinter Python library for the GUI, and the tkthread library for threads that won't block the Tkinter thread of execution.

-- The center is server-side, this contains the central flask server and the CouchDB database instance.
+- The centre is server-side, this contains the central flask server and the CouchDB database instance.
   The server will broker communication between the client and the analysis service.

 - On the right you will find the sandbox analysis service(s),